nodebotanist/BabbleBots/README.md

 **WARNING:** the API and definitons for this can and will change at a moment's notice.
 Don't expect API stability for a bit-- I want to be very deliberate but at the same time I'm going to make mistakes and need to fix them.

+# How it Works

+Install: `npm install -g babblebots`

+Run: `babblebots ./path-to-my/build-file.js`

+Wanna know what goes in the build files?
+Check out [an example](https://github.com/nodebotanist/BabbleBots/blob/master/examples/thin-rose-client/thin-rose-client-build.js) or --the docs-- (coming soon-- check out the docs branch!)

+# Note

+This doesn't do much yet-- if you want a Particle Photon to have neopixels, this is your friend.
+I'm working on adding some other components before EmpireNode 2015-- namely a typical LED component, and typical sensor component.

 # Goals

 * Declare a JSON schema representing your bot, and BabbleBots spits out a language-appropriate file